- Not ready for civil partnership or marriage?

 There is no requirement to have lived together for 2 years when making an application on the basis of marriage/civil partnership.

-If one of the partners is British or another EU nationality, the couple may be able to go to live in certain other EU countries who themselves recognise same sex relationships.
+If one of the partners is British or another EEA nationality, the couple may be able to go to live in certain other EEA countries who themselves recognise same-sex relationships.
 If the foreign partner’s home country recognises same-sex relationships for immigration purposes, living in that country (even if on a temporary basis to build up cohabitation time) would clearly be an option.
 More here.